Elvinh/MSD_Feature-Extraction-and-Machine-Learning/README.md

 # MSD_Feature-Extraction-and-Machine-Learning
- Loudness analysis and Machine learning prediction based on Million Song Dataset provided by Columbia University Edit
+ Loudness analysis and Machine learning prediction based on Million Song Dataset provided by Columbia University
  ##Music and Machine Learning –

 Script that extracts information from a dataset and makes predictions using machine learning algorithims